THE WAY OF ZEN PRACTICE

 Subhuti, if a Bodhisattva practices charity with a mind abiding in the dharma, he is like a person entering the darkness in which anything cannot be seen, but if a Bodhisattva practices charity with a mind not abiding in the dharma, he is like a person with eyes, who can see all various forms in the bright sunlight.

-Subhuti, if in the future ages, good men or good women were able to receive, retain, read and recite this sutra, the Tathagata would fully know and fully see them with His Buddha-wisdom; they all would achieve immeasurable and unbounded meritorious virtue.
+Subhuti, if in the future ages, good men or good women were able to receive this sutra and retain, read and recite it, the Tathagata fully knows and fully sees them with His Buddha-wisdom; they all would achieve immeasurable and unbounded meritorious virtue.

 ^ top | ^ 12